-The Graphic Design program offers a diverse educational experience in all phases of graphic communications.
-The program exposes the student to a thorough scope of the industry, as well as preparing students to create and run their own freelance businesses.
+The Graphic Design program offers a diverse educational experience in all phases of visual communication including; web design, illustration, logo design, identity systems, posters, packaging, publications, animation and many media applications.
+The program exposes the student to a thorough scope of the design industry standard software, as well as preparing students to create and run their own freelance businesses.
+A strong combination of theory and hands-on application gives students a variety of valuable, as well as very employable, learning experiences.